Rohitk2002/Heplaing_Hand/README.md

 <img src="Finding_a_Bed_screen.jpg" width="280px" alt="Screenshot" />
 <img src="Retrive_Data_Output.jpg" width="280px" alt="Screenshot" />

-I AM Rohit Kashyap From Bennett University
+I AM Rohit Kashyap From Bennett University And My Mail Id Is "RohitKashyap20005@gmail.com"

 Q1 What is the app about and its purpose?